rath/wandlung/README.md

 1. A backend built with Django Ninja 1.3 and Python 3
 2. A frontend built with React and Ant Design

-**Note**: Certain parts of the implementation (e.g., Claude Sonnet API, OpenAI Whisper API integration, AWS S3 uploads) include TODO placeholders, as they can be customized depending on your credentials and service configurations.

 ## Features

 - **YouTube Video Download**